CATEGORY: EARLY CHILDHOOD

 It was also at Dayville that I had Scarlet Fever and Whooping Cough at the same time.
 I was very sick.
 I can remember being in a dark room with wet sheets over the door.
 There were also wet sheets on me.
 They were to keep me and the room cool and reduce my fever.

-Also, in Dayville there was a little man named Shorty Abel who was the only other adult human being, besides my parents, that I can ever remember seeing in any of the places we lived before I was five years old when we moved to Grass Valley.
+Also, in Dayville there was a little man named Shorty Abel who was the only other adult human being, besides my parents and the fat man in Tygh Valley who pulled his pants legs up before he sat down, that I can ever remember seeing in any of the places we lived before I was five years old when we moved to Grass Valley.
 Shorty Abel liked children.
 He let us come into his scrubbed and tidy small house and look at the silver dollars embedded in the mantel of his stone fireplace.
 This was the first time I really noticed the details of the interior and exterior of a house.
 The exterior was board and batten.
 The interior had polished knotty pine on the walls.
 There were rugs on the floors, and the floors were varnished, light colored wood.
 It was a story book house.
 I expected it to have little doors in the walls that opened into beds as in the houses of gnomes in the fairy tale books.

 I can also vaguely remember one other person.
 My sister Gracie always had many friends.
 She had a friend whose name was Emminger Stewart.
 We thought Emminger was a very funny name.